SVB Collapse: The Two Words That Can Cause Chaos and Bankruptcies - NewsBreak

 Examiners Valuing SVB's Assets

-SVB had $151 billion of noninsured deposits as of Dec.
-31, 2022, according to its Federal Financial Institutions Examination Council "call report."
+SVB has $151 billion of non-insured deposits as of Dec.
+31, 2022, according to its Federal Financial Institutions Examination Council (FFEIC) "call report."
 The bank had $209 billion in total assets and $175.4 billion in total deposits as of Dec.
 31.

 The good news is that customers with deposits that were not insured will receive a payment that that is called a dividend by the FDIC, Todd Baker, a senior fellow at the Richman Center for Business, Law and Public Policy at Columbia University in New York and managing principal at Broadmoor Consulting, told TheStreet.

-But customers are likely to get back only a percentage of their funds and the process could take several months or longer, resulting in hardships for customers who need to pay bills and employee salaries.
+But customers are likely to receive only a percentage of their funds back and the process could take several months or longer, resulting in hardships for customers who need to pay bills and employee salaries.

 The bank regulator is working on "getting price quotes and doing deals right now," he said.
 "Those proceeds will get a haircut of some kind to reflect ongoing liabilities and operating costs for the receivership and then get distributed.
 After that, future payments will be dependent on ongoing asset sales."

-The dividend the FDIC paid to customers could take "months for the rest of the asset sales, with the last bits dribbling in over a longer duration," Baker said.
+The dividend paid by the FDIC to customers could take "months for the rest of the asset sales, with the last bits dribbling in over a longer duration," Baker said.

 The FDIC insures money that is placed in checking and savings accounts, CDs and money market deposit accounts.